 Organizations planning to launch a digital transformation program should be prepared to establish a detailed project plan and, more importantly, a DX roadmap.
 Migrating to a digital transformation environment often means changes to the company's business model, overall vision, corporate culture, sales and marketing processes, and IT infrastructure and operations.
 Indeed, the transition to a digital business model is a complex process, requiring organizations to map their digital transformation strategy to existing strategies and implement the enabling DX technologies.
 This article takes organizations through the process of building a digital transformation roadmap, from determining the need for a DX transformation to the final completion and deployment of a DX program.

-What is digital transformation?
+What is a digital transformation roadmap?

-Why is digital transformation important?
+Why is a digital transformation roadmap important?

 This article is part of

 Opportunities for success still exist, and the means to achieve digital transformation must be rethought, redesigned and reapplied.
 For example, the growth and acceptance of AI and machine learning (ML) have been significant in recent years and are expected to rise dramatically.
 Organizations with a fully digital infrastructure will be well-positioned to leverage AI and ML capabilities.

 As more organizations gain experience with and realize the benefits of a DX migration, they'll be prepared to adapt to new market opportunities faster and more successfully than those firms eschewing the new technologies.
 A firm's leadership team, key stakeholders and employees will all need to adjust to the new business normal.
 It's also important to demonstrate any successes quickly to reinforce the value of the digital transformation initiative to the organization.

 Additional digital transformation resources

 As with any major corporate project, especially one that potentially affects the entire organization, plenty of upfront research and analysis are needed.

 Once the research has been completed, senior management must be engaged and embrace the program -- not only from a financial perspective, but from cultural and operational views.